World Heritage Identification Number: 916

 Robben Island: A Symbol of Resistance and Freedom

-Robben Island, located approximately 6.9 kilometers west of the coast of Bloubergstrand, north of Cape Town, South Africa, bears a significant historical and cultural importance that transcends its geographical location.
-Inscribed as a UNESCO World Heritage Site in 1999, this island has been a stage for some of the most poignant moments in South African history, serving as a prison, a hospital, and a military base throughout the 17th to 20th centuries.
+Robben Island, located approximately 6.9 kilometers west of the coast of Bloubergstrand, north of Cape Town, South Africa, holds significant historical and cultural importance that transcends its geographical location.
+Inscribed as a UNESCO World Heritage Site in 1999, this island has been a stage for some of the most poignant moments in South African history, serving as a prison, a place of exile, a hospital, and a military base throughout the 17th to 20th centuries.

 Robben Island was used at various times between the 17th and 20th centuries as a prison, a hospital for socially unacceptable groups and a military base.
 Its buildings, particularly those of the late 20th century such as the maximum security prison for political prisoners, witness the triumph of democracy and freedom over oppression and racism.